Interesting Facts about Cork

 Cork is resistant to moisture and impermeable.

 The walls of cork cells are covered in suberin and ceroids, making cork practically impermeable to liquids and gases.
-In addition, its great resistance to moisture avoids oxidation and decay, allowing it to age without deteriorating.
-Just because it’s a natural product don’t think that your bag is going to wear out quicker, on the contrary it wall last and last.
+In addition, its great moisture resistance avoids oxidation and decay, allowing it to age without deteriorating.
+Just because it’s a natural product don't mean that your bag/item is going to wear out quicker, on the contrary, it will last and last.